“Show me a hero and I’ll write you a tragedy.” –F. Scott Fitzgerald

 “Show me a hero and I’ll write you a tragedy,” F. Scott Fitzgerald wrote.
 As a tragic figure himself, he knew whereof he spoke.
 “The Sun Also Rises,” Hemingway insisted, in the full recognition that his own star—and ours—would surely, sadly, splendidly, set.

-Correction, Sept.
-22: This column originally reported that one of Hemingway's sons was a suicide.
+Corrections, Sept.
+22 and Jan.
+8: This column originally reported that one of Hemingway's sons was a suicide.
 Gregory Hemingway died of a heart attack in 2001 while in a detention center in Florida.
+Also, Mary V. Dearborn is not the first woman biographer of Hemingway; Verna Kale's biography came out a few months earlier.